Full-Network Adblocking with Dnsmasq

 vars:

-# pull down the file and reformat it for dnsmasq in one step
+# pull up the file or reformat it for dnsmasq in two step

 - name: Restart dnsmasq service